Hillside Acre Farm Emmett Idaho

 Hay for the bucks:

-I get local grass hay!
+I get local grass hay or bale up pasture mix from out own pastures!
 Nothing fancy for the boys.
 Summer months they have a nice pasture to graze on.
-If during the winter months they need a little extra on their bones, I will pick up Timothy Hay pellets and give them a scoop full or so depending on how many bucks I am housing.
+If during the winter months they need a little extra on their bones, I will pick up Timothy Hay pellets.
 The months following breeding season, our weather changes to cold pretty quickly!
 When the weather starts to change, I give Timothy Pellets twice a day, in the evening feeding I add some beet shreds and Purina Goat Grower that includes good vitamins and ammonium chloride.

 We add ammonium chloride to loose mineral as well.